czyys/dustforceguide/README.md

 Controller players using analog stick have to deal with potentially less precise inputs.
 For keyboard it’s important to note that if your control scheme makes use of your pinky and ring finger, actions dedicated for them will probably be more difficult or taxing to execute.
 That’s why you can see most players not using pinky for dashing.

-Make sure that with your bindings you can comfortably do combinations of non-direction inputs in quick succession, for example dash → jump → light, or jump → dash → 2x light → heavy.
+Make sure that with your bindings you can comfortably do combinations of non-direction inputs in quick succession, for example dash → jump → light → heavy.
 One of the reasons I use pinky for dashing, even though many people refrain from it, is that it makes the natural progression of dash → jump → attacks very easy to execute (I do use another finger if the map is heavy on dashing).

 Other than that choose whatever feels comfortable.
 You can always adjust bindings later, when you learn new tech.